Lessons I’ve Learned From Camper Rental

 Questions to Ask Before Renting a Campervan

-When choosing a campervan for hire, getting some essential information on the vehicle before you sign a rental agreement is vital.
+When choosing a campervan for hire or sprinter van rental, getting some essential information on the vehicle before you sign a rental agreement is vital.
 Most campervan hire companies quote an all-inclusive price, but you should still ask about any additional charges.
 For example, insurance is often higher than the actual rental price, so it’s essential to determine whether or not insurance is included and what the excess is.

 Knowing how many people you will be traveling with is also essential.
 You need to see the number of seats and beds you’ll need and if you’re bringing your pet.
 The number of people who can sleep inside the RV is also an important detail to check.